Overseas Visitors from EEA, EU & non EEA/EU Countries

 - Victims of Torture

 may be particularly vulnerable but may also be chargeable.
 As a result of their vulnerability, they may need extra support through the charging process.
-This document contains some useful links regarding this support.
+Find out more about the support available - the leaflet contains some useful links regarding this support.
 If you require additional support, please contact the Contracts Team.

 The Form 'S1' (formerly E106/E121) is a certificate of entitlement to health care in another EEA country, provided via the social security authority in the patients home country.
-S1 Poster [pdf] 148KB
+Find out more in the S1 Poster.

 The S2 route may entitle patients to NHS-funded treatment in another European Economic Area (EEA) country or Switzerland.
-However, there are certain qualifying criteria that need to be met S2 Poster [pdf] 163KB
+However, there are certain qualifying criteria that need to be met.
+Find out more in the S2 poster.

 European Economic Area (EEA) Map

 The European Economic Area (EEA) is the area in which the Agreement on the EEA provides for the free movement of persons, goods, services and capital within the European Single Market, including the freedom to choose residence in any country within this area.
-Click here to view a map of the EEA.
+View a map of the EEA.

 The EEA is made up of the following countries: